wkrzywiec/wkrzywiec.github.io/content/posts/051_grafana-analysis/index.md

 After finding an issue in one of these graphs we can do two things - tune JVM memory limits and GC behaviour or select different GC.
 Depending on Java version and distribution (e.g. Oracle's, Amazon Corretto, Azul Zulu or Eclipse Adoptium) the list of available GC is different, but most of them can be categorized into:

 * generational vs. non-generational - some GCs may not split a heap into generations and treat it as a one memory space, however they usually are splitting it into them (but it varies how they're doing it from distribution to distribution),
-* stop-the-world vs. concurrent - GCs from the first group are pausing the entire application to do the cleanup, the latter are doing it when application is running,
+* stop-the-world vs. concurrent - GCs from the first group are pausing the entire application to do the cleanup, the latter are doing it when application is running (or to be precise - they do stop the application but for a very short time),
-* single vs. multi-thread - first group is performing using only one thread, the latter is utilizing at least two,
+* single- vs. multi-thread - first group is performing using only one thread, the latter is utilizing at least two,
 * incremental vs. monolithic - specific for stop-the-world GCs and denotes wheather garbage collection is done only for a subset of the generation or until it's done.

 Here is a list of available GCs in the Amazon Correto distribution of OpenJDK (one of the most popular distributions accordingly to the [2023 State of the
 Java Ecosystem](https://newrelic.com/sites/default/files/2023-04/new-relic-2023-state-of-the-java-ecosystem-2023-04-20.pdf) for 21 version of Java: